In this document, you will learn how monthly active rows (MAR) are calculated, how to track your MAR, and how to optimize your usage.

 If you delete data in your destination and Fivetran later syncs it again from your source, it counts towards your MAR.

 Monitoring MAR and credit consumption

-You can monitor your consumption in two ways: using the billing section of your Fivetran dashboard or using the Fivetran Log connector.
+You can monitor your consumption in two ways: using the Billing and Usage tabs of your Fivetran dashboard or using the Fivetran Log connector.
 The Fivetran Log connector loads your MAR data into your destination, where you can run analyses on it just like you do with any other data.
-The billing section in your Fivetran dashboard offers a visual representation of your usage and is updated daily.
+The Billing and Usage tabs in your Fivetran dashboard offer visual representations of your usage and are updated daily.